-Proposition 5's conditions (13) involve linear inequalities in a finite number of variables; and its conditions (14) involve nonlinear inequalities in a continuum of $\boldsymbol{q}$ values.
-Both sets of inequalities are finitely parameterized by the $U_t$ , $v{t-}^k$ , $v{t-}^k$ , and $\lambda_t$ that satisfy [A]'s (13).
+Proposition 5's conditions (13) involve linear inequalities in a finite number of variables; and its conditions (14) involve nonlinear inequalities in a continuum of \boldsymbol{q} values.
+Both sets of inequalities are finitely parameterized by the U_t , v{t+}^k , v{t-}^k , and λ_t that satisfy [A]'s (13).
 Thus our procedure satisfies most of footnote 8's desiderata and should inherit much of the tractability of Diewert's (1973) and Varian's (1982) methods for the neoclassical case.

-We estimate Selten and Krischker's area $a^i$ by checking the conditions for a rationalization repeatedly for random data, as in Beatty and Crawford.
-For until the uncertainty of the estimate is confined to the fifth decimal place.

-&lt;sup>22 This description ignores the choice of rationalizing regime preferences for drivers who are reference-dependent on less than K dimensions, or who are neoclassical.
-But Propositions 3-5 continue to hold, mutatis mutandis, for such preferences and our arguments extend to them.
-We calculate the area by numerical (Monte Carlo) integration over the budget sets.
-New sets of choices that satisfy the budget constraints are repeatedly drawn and the conditions of interest are tested for each draw.
-The area is the proportion of those draws that satisfy the conditions.
-The area estimate converges as the square root of the number of draws.
-We draw a neoclassical model we use WARP or, for models that impose additive separability across goods, Varian's (1983, Theorem 6) conditions.
-For a reference-dependent model we use Proposition 5's conditions [A]-[C], with Varian's (footnote 21) modifications for additive separability across goods.
+We estimate Selten and Krischker's area a^i by checking the conditions for a rationalization repeatedly for random data, as in Beatty and Crawford.21 For a neoclassical model we use WARP or, for models that impose additive separability across goods, Varian's (1983, Theorem 6) conditions.22 For a reference-dependent model we use Proposition 5's conditions [A]-[C], with Varian's (footnote 19) modifications for additive separability across goods.

-When a model of either type does not fit exactly for driver i, we define its proximity $\pi^i$ as the Euclidean distance, rescaled as a proportion of the maximum possible distance, between driver i's set of observations and the set of sets of observations that fit exactly, with the latter estimated in the process of estimating the area $a^i$ (Beatty and Crawford 2011, pp. 2786-87).
+When a model of either type does not fit exactly for driver i, we define its proximity π^i as the Euclidean distance, rescaled as a proportion of the maximum possible distance, between driver i's set of observations and the set of sets of observations that fit exactly, with the latter estimated in the process of estimating the area a^i (Beatty and Crawford 2011, pp. 2786-87).
 However, the conditions for fitting a model exactly increase greatly in stringency with the number of observations, and for the drivers with the seven largest sample sizes of the 21 (1, 4, 10, 16, 18, 20, and 21; sample sizes 39 to 70), repeated sampling (up to 20,000 times) yielded no passes.
-For such drivers we set $\pi^i = 0$ , as if we found passing observations only at the maximum possible distance.
+For such drivers we set $\pi^i =$ 0, as if we found passing observations only at the maximum possible distance.